chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-00/index.markdown

 ![First run output](images/00_02-project-first-run.png)

 It's not very exciting, but that's OK - this is a running Dart Web UI app, and some key processes have occurred to get us to this point.
-Let's take a look at the main html file that contains our app.
+Take a look at the main html file that contains our app:

 **web/app.html**: